 How is a labral tear diagnosed?

 A well trained doctor or other para-medical professional will suspect a labral tear or FAI based on your symptoms and a thorough examination of your hip.
-The diagnosis will often be confirmed by additional tests such as x-ray, CT scan with 3D reconstruction and MRI.
-Not all of these these tests are required to confirm the diagnosis.
+The diagnosis will often be confirmed by additional tests such as X-ray, CT scan with 3D reconstruction and MRI.
+Not all of these tests are required to confirm the diagnosis.

 MRI is helpful for looking at the soft tissues around the hip.
 Labral tears and any cartilaginous damage are visualised well with the new generation 3T MRI scanners.